souro/polarity-denoising-sentiment-transfer/data/README.md

 - Once done, please mention the paths in every model variants' config file.

 ## Update
-- We have added more data (than mentioned in paper).
+- We have added more data here (than mentioned in our paper).